melaniebrgr/learning-computer-science/05-system-design/02-frameworks-and-metaframeworks/02-nextjs.md

 The blurring of the server and component boundaries can make it easier for sensitive data to accidentally leak to the client.
 React offers experimental [utils to "taint" objects and values](https://react.dev/reference/react/experimental_taintObjectReference#prevent-user-data-from-unintentionally-reaching-the-client) so that they through errors if accidentally passed through to the client.
 **Tainting** can also avoid whole kitchen sink pass through of user objects.
 > In Next.js One of the biggest advantages of the App Router system over the Pages Router system comes down to managing laggy components with **Suspense**.
 With the Pages Router system, it was far more involved.
 You'd have to bail out of getServerSideProps, make requests off the client, open up APIs, and so on.
 It required a lot of work, potentially opening up a host of security issues.

 ## Components

+### Server component

+Main characteristics:

+- Secure and convenient data Fetching: Server components make it easy to load data from backend services.
+Server component code only runs on the server, avoiding leakage of secrets to the client.
+- Performance:
+  - Streaming: Server Components allow you to split the rendering work into chunks and stream them to the client as they become ready
+  - Reduced Bundle Size: the bundle size is smaller because server component code is not sent to the client, speeding up the application.

+By default, Next.js uses Server Components.
 Server component code is only executed on the server and is not part of the payload downloaded to the client.
 The advantages of this are

-- Reduced Bundle Size: the bundle size is smaller because server component code is not sent to the client, speeding up the application.
-- Security: Server component code only runs on the server, avoiding leakage of secrets to the client.
-- Data Loading: Server components make it easy to load data from backend services.

 Server components are rendered on the server and their state and props are serialized and sent to the client.
 Functions, however, cannot be serialized and sent over the network.
 For this reason, "functions cannot be passed directly to Client Components (for server components) unless it is explicitly exposed by marking it with "use server" as a server action.

+### Client components

+Main characteristics:

+Interactivity: Client Components can use state, effects, and event listeners, meaning they can provide immediate feedback to the user and update the UI.
+Use of browser APIs: Client Components have access to browser APIs, like geolocation or localStorage.

 To also execute code on the client, mark it as `use client`.
 Hooks can only be used in client components.
-Client component code and data it is passed from server components is serialised, and included in the SSR payload sent to the browser.
-The SSR payload is executed on the client during rehydration.

 Components without `use client` are not necessarily always server components.
+By defining a "use client" in a file, all other modules imported into it, including child components, are considered part of the client bundle.
-Non `use client` components are be "promoted" to client components if they are rendered from client components (provided they are not async, since async components cannot be used within client components).
+Components without the `use client` directive are be "promoted" to client components if they are rendered from client components (provided they are not async, since async components cannot be used within client components).
 Restated, when a client component invokes another component, that component automatically becomes a client component.
 The `use client` marker essentially creates a zone inside of the client component where any component that is invoked is promoted to a client component.
 This is how hooks can be used from within client components have haven't been marked as client components for instance.